Rakeela/dragora-notes/envs100disc3-renewableenergy.md

    - 2nd paragraph: Further justification of the three chosen sources.
    - 3rd paragraph: How do you convince the public that these are the right three sources?
    - The per-paragraph specification on this essay makes it a little less fun and may increase the challenge.

+---
+I think I should write favoring hydrogen power storage.
+I suspect that hydrogen fuel as a store of power for intermittent power systems is one of the most underutilized potentials on Earth.
+I'm comfortable slotting that in as though it were one of the three sources that the essay is focusing on.
+Intuitively therefore, the other two sources would be 'wind' and 'solar', the highly intermittent options.
+I should spare a moment to look up renewables to make sure that's optimal.